bodil/higher/README.md

 horrified to find that I'm starting to think it might be), you may wish to step up to help maintain it, because I doubt I'll keep giving it much attention once the novelty wears off.

+Together we can ruin Rust!

 ## Licence

 Copyright 2019 Bodil Stokke

 This software is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, You can obtain one at <http://mozilla.org/MPL/2.0/>.

 ## Code of Conduct